 Wondering about Brussel sprouts calories?
 These babies are very low in calories.

 - May help to protect against cancer.
-As it is the case with all cruciferous vegetables like broccoli and cauliflower.
+As is the case with all cruciferous vegetables like broccoli and cauliflower.

 - Sugar levels.
 Brussels sprouts may help to maintain healthy sugar levels steady.